rainbow954/streamly-spark-examples/spark-logstash-bridge/README.md

-# Streamly Lockstash Bridge Mock
+# Streamly Logstash Bridge Mock

 This is a mock project that allows you to build a spark application  that can invoke logstash.
 Once the spark application calls logstash, it passes events to this logstash instance using a queue.
 The interaction between the Spark Application and logstash happens within the same Java Virtual Machine.